To see the other types of publications on this topic, follow the link: Design architectural Architecture Architecture.

 Abstract:

 The interaction of inside and outside space in contemporary architecture is presented.
 The features of the boundaries between inside and outside spaces and their possible applications in the architectural objects are considered.
 Interaction of inside and outside space in architecture can be traced in the works of F.L.
 Wright, R. Pietilya - representatives of organic architecture.
-In contemporary architecture the problems of symbiosis of the inside and outside space are successfully solve by such world-renowned architectural companies as Guz Architects and T. R. Hamzah Yeang International representatives of green architecture.
+In contemporary architecture the problems of symbiosis of the inside and outside space are successfully solve by such world-renowned architectural companies as Guz Architects and T. R. Hamzah Yeang International repre

 APA, Harvard, Vancouver, ISO, and other styles